gmusicproxy/gmusicproxy/README.md

   kwallet-query -l kdewallet -f "Passwords"
   ```

-### URL-based interface
-The only way to use the service is to query the proxy by means of properly formatted HTTP requests over the configured TCP port.
-Such URLs can be used directly in music programs or in scripts or in any browser.
-A URL looks like this: `http://host:port/command?param_1=value&param_2=value`.
-I don't apply any validation to the submitted values: please, be nice with the proxy and don't exploit it! :)

-Consider that any song, album, artist, playlist or station got a unique ID in Google Music API but there are many methods to discover them.

-Here a list of the supported requests (with some restricted by the availability of a All Access subscription):

-- `/get_collection`: reports an M3U playlist with all the songs in your personal collection; the resulting list can be shuffled and/or filtered using the rating; note that not all the rated (liked) songs belong to your collection.
-  Allowed parameters:
-     - `shuffle`: if the collection has to be shuffled [default: no]
-	 - `rating`: an integer value (typically between 1-5) to filter out low rated or unrated songs form your collection
-- `/search_id`: reports the unique ID as result of a search for an artist, a song or an album.
-  Allowed parameters:
-     - `type`: search for `artist`, `album` or `song` [required]
-     - `title`: a string to search in the title of the album or of the song
-     - `artist`: a string to search in the name of the artist in any kind of search
-     - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `yes`]
-- `/get_by_search`: makes a search for artist/album/song as `/search_id` and returns the related content (an M3U list for the album or for the top songs of an artist and the MP3 file for a song); it is also possible to get the full list of matches reported by Google Music using search with `type=matches` [requires A.A.].
-  Allowed parameters:
-     - `type`: search for `artist`, `album`, `song` or `matches` [required]
-     - `title`: a string to search in the title of the album or of the song
-     - `artist`: a string to search in the name of the artist in any kind of search
-     - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song; it doesn't make sense with a search for `matches` [default: `no`]
-     - `num_tracks`: the number of top songs to return in a search for artist [default: 20]
-- `/get_all_stations`: reports a list of registered stations as M3U playlist (with URLs to other M3U playlist) or as plain-text list (with one station per line)  [requires A.A.].
-  Allowed parameters:
-     - `format`: `m3u` for an M3U list or `text` for a plain-text list with lines like `Name of the Station|URL to an M3U playlist` [default: `m3u`]
-     - `separator`: a separator for the plain-text lists [default: `|`]
-     - `only_url`: a `yes` creates a list of just URLs in the plain-text lists (the name of the station is totally omitted) [default: `no`]
-     - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `no`]
-- `/get_all_playlists`: reports the playlists registered in the account as M3U playlist (with URLs to other M3U playlist) or as plain-text list (with one playlist per line).
-  The allowed parameters are the same as `/get_all_stations`.
-- `/get_new_station_by_search`: reports as M3U playlist the content of a new (transient or permanent) station created on the result of a search for artist/album/song (a.k.a.
-"Instant Mix") [requires A.A.].
-  Allowed parameters:
-     - `type`: search for `artist`, `album` or `song` [required]
-     - `title`: a string to search in the title of the album or of the song
-     - `artist`: a string to search in the name of the artist in any kind of search
-     - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `no`]
-     - `num_tracks`: the number of songs to extract from the new station [default: 20]
-     - `transient`: a `no` creates a persistent station that will be registered into the account [default: `yes`]
-     - `name`: the name of the persistent station to create [required if `transient` is `no`]
-- `/get_new_station_by_id`: reports as M3U playlist the content of a new (transient or permanent) station created on a specified id of an artist/album/song [requires A.A.].
-  Allowed parameters:
-     - `id`: the unique identifier of the artist/album/song [required]
-     - `type`: the type of id specified among `artist`, `album` and `song` [required]
-     - `num_tracks`: the number of songs to extract from the new station [default: 20]
-     - `transient`: a `no` creates a persistent station that will be registered into the account [default: `yes`]
-     - `name`: the name of the persistent station to create [required if `transient` is `no`]
-- `/get_station`: reports an M3U playlist of tracks associated to the given station  [requires A.A.].
-  Allowed parameters:
-     - `id`: the unique identifier of the station [required]
-     - `num_tracks`: the number of tracks to extract [default: 20]
-- `/get_ifl_station`: reports an M3U playlist of tracks associated to the automatic "I'm feeling lucky" station  [requires A.A.].
-  Allowed parameters:
-     - `num_tracks`: the number of tracks to extract [default: 20]
-- `/get_playlist`: reports the content of a registered playlist in the M3U format; the list can be also shuffled.
-  Allowed parameters:
-     - `id`: the unique identifier of the playlist [required]
-     - `shuffle`: if the list has to be shuffled [default: no]
-- `/get_album`: reports the content of an album as an M3U playlist.
-  Allowed parameters:
-     - `id`: the unique identifier of the album [required]
-- `/get_song`: streams the content of the specified song as a standard MP3 file with IDv3 tag.
-  Allowed parameters:
-     - `id`: the unique identifier of the song [required]
-- `/get_top_tracks_artist`: reports an M3U playlist with the top songs of a specified artist [requires A.A.].
-  Allowed parameters:
-     - `id`: the unique identifier of the artist [required]
-     - `type`: the type of id specified among `artist`, `album` and `song` [required]
-     - `num_tracks`: the number of top songs to return [default: 20]
-- `/get_discography_artist`: reports the list of available albums of a specified artist as M3U playlist (with URLs to other M3U playlist) or as plain-text list (with one album per line)  [requires A.A.].
-  Allowed parameters:
-     - `id`: the unique identifier of the artist [required]
-     - `format`: `m3u` for an M3U list or `text` for a plain-text list with lines like `Name of Album|Year|URL to an M3U playlist` [default: `m3u`]
-     - `separator`: a separator for the plain-text lists [default: `|`]
-     - `only_url`: a `yes` creates a list of just URLs in the plain-text lists (the name of the album is totally omitted) [default: `no`]
-- `/like_song`: reports a positive rating on the song with specified id.
-  Allowed parameters:
-     - `id`: the unique identifier of the song [required]
-- `/dislike_song`: reports a negative rating on the song with specified id.
-  Allowed parameters:
-     - `id`: the unique identifier of the song [required]

 ### Examples of integration
 #### [MPD][1]
 - You can copy any M3U list generated by the proxy in the playlists registered inside MPD.
 MPD usually keeps the playlists inside the folder specified by `playlist_directory` in its configuration file `mpd.conf`.